alexfacehead/dalle-3-optimization-framework/README.md

 ## Features
 - Detailed metrics with standardization to help assess relative image quality
-- Detailed instructions on how to run your own evals
+- Detailed instructions on how to run your own evals.
 - Premade prompt enhancers that can be used with ChatGPT if you lack an API key or API gpt-4 access.
-- (Almost there!)
-An interface for developing your own prompt enhancers using my "EasyGPT-3.5" prompt generator (requires API key and `.env` setup, repository, with instructions, located at [EasyGPT-3.5](https://github.com/alexfacehead/EasyGPT-3.5))
+- An interface for developing your own prompt enhancers using my "EasyGPT-3.5" prompt generator (requires API key.
+The original repository, with instructions, if you're interested, is located at [EasyGPT-3.5](https://github.com/alexfacehead/EasyGPT-3.5))
+- Otherwise, it is as simple as running `[python-distro] -m easygpt` (run with `-h` flag for help) with zero setup necessary.

 ## It Starts with a Base prompt